myrthereuver/myrthereuver.github.io/_pages/about.md

 I hope to continue doing interesting research in the future, where my interests lie in **societally and scientifically responsible NLP in complex domains**!
 Want to know more about any of my current or past projects?
 Ask me through email or [Twitter](https://twitter.com/myrthereuver).
 I'm always interested in new ideas or opportunities, so please contact me if you have any! 😁

-# News
+# Highlights

+## September 2022 -

+<sub>* *18 October 2022* Invited to speak at the [VU Network Institute Lunch Talk](https://networkinstitute.org/research/research-lunches/) on my recently funded interdisciplinary project “Argument Mining to Analyze Reasons for online (Dis)Trust in Sustainable Initiatives".

+## Summer 2022

 <sub>*12 August 2022.* We (a team of CLTL PhDs) [won](https://twitter.com/myrthereuver/status/1558126896495427588?s=20&t=xoexA1tYJAcQYQs-ahmtfw) the [shared task](https://phhei.github.io/ArgsValidNovel/) of the [9th Argument Mining Workshop](https://argmining-org.github.io/2022/index.html#about) at COLING 2022.
 We combined inter-task-training on NLI, contrastive learning, & prompting for Argument Novelty and Validity prediction.
-We will present our [paper](https://arxiv.org/abs/2209.08966) at the workshop at COLING 2022.
+Our [paper](https://arxiv.org/abs/2209.08966) was also published in the Proceedings.

 <sub>*8 - 19 August 2022.* I attended the [ESSLLI summer school](https://2022.esslli.eu/) in Galway, Ireland in the summer of 2022, where I followed courses on Argument Mining, Language Resource Development, and Vector-Based Semantics.